 decoding attribute set to

-async hints that the browser should start decoding the image and immediately continue parsing the remaining
+async hints that the browser should start decoding the image and immediately continue parsing the

-user experience, so we get more content visible quicker.
+measure to improve user experience, so we get more content visible quicker.

 Finally, it is important to set